 This course is specifically designed for:

 - Nurses, Technicians and other Allied Health Care

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of CMEsolutions and Gaffney Events.
 CMEsolutions is accredited by the ACCME to provide continuing medical education for physicians.

 Physician Continuing Education

 CMEsolutions designates this live activity for a maximum of 8 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Nurse Credentialing Center (ANCC), American Academy of Nurse Practitioners (AANP) and American Academy of Physician Assistants (AAPA) accepts certificates of attendance for educational activities certified for AMA PRA Category 1 Credits™ from organizations accredited by the ACCME.

-CMEsolutions requires everyone in a position to control the content of this activity to disclose any real or apparent conflict of interest they may have as related to the content of this activity.
-All identified conflict of interest are thoroughly vetted by CMEsolutions for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content and appropriateness of patient care recommendations.
+CMEsolutions requires everyone in a position to control the content of this activity to disclose any relevant financial conflict of interest they may have as related to the content of this activity.
+All identified conflicts of interest are thoroughly vetted by CMEsolutions for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content, and appropriateness of patient care recommendations.